 Chia and flax seeds are excellent substitutes for eggs in the baking process.

-To replace one egg, mix three tablespoons of hot water with a tablespoon of chia or ground flaxseeds and allow it to rest until it gels.
+To replace one egg, mix three tablespoons of hot water with a tablespoon of chia or ground flaxseeds and rest until it gels.

 Mashed bananas can also serve as an excellent replacement for eggs in some cases.
 The substitute for scrambled eggs in the vegetarian diet is scrambled tofu.